Virtual Icebreakers for remote teams: Fun ideas for people who hate "Team building"

 - Boost Engagement: Kickstart meetings with energy and enthusiasm.

-- Foster Connections: Promote camaraderie without awkwardness.
+- Strengthen team connections: Promote camaraderie without awkwardness.

 - Enhance Communication: Set a collaborative tone for discussions.